- Leading Community Services Organisation

 About the opportunity

-- A sound understanding of the gendered nature of family violence and the issues relating to participants of MBCP.
+- Demonstrated understanding of the gendered nature of family violence, and feminist theory in responding to violence against women and children in the home

 How to apply